bentonperet/Saga/Google Docs Publisher/TEST-SIMPLE2.md

 # Why BESS Should Not Be UPS

-## Technical Analysis of BESS-as-UPS Failure Modes for Tier III Data Centers
+## Technical Analysis of BESS-as-UPS Failure Modes for Tier III Data Centers!

 **Saga Energy Pryor Data Center**